XingyanLiu/CAME/README.md

 > NOTE: the file `raw-Baron_mouse.h5ad` is subsample from the original data
 > for code testing.
 The resulting annotation accuracy may not be as good as
-> using full dataset as the refernce.
+> using full dataset as the reference.

 To test the package, run the python file `test_pipeline.py`: